alex7842/FireChat/README.md

 - **Chat Summarization**: Condensed summaries of long conversations for easy understanding.
 - **Emotion Detection**: AI identifies the emotional tone of messages to offer suitable responses.

+Highly scalabale and secure messages are encrypted and store in a server

 For any questions or support, please contact [alex1958229@example.com].